Legal Centers Supporting Families Struggle to Keep Lawyers

 Air Canada says it will adhere to Quebec’s Bill 96

-Air Canada has announced it will voluntarily register with the Office québécois de la langue francaise in accordance with the Charter of the French Language.
+Article content Air Canada has announced it will voluntarily register with the Office québécois de la langue francaise in accordance with the Charter of the French Language.
 The air carrier said the decision comes after months of talks with the OQLF.
+Article content Last Thursday, Canadian National Railway said it, too, would register with the […]

 Continue Reading